utkaarsh18/SQL/README.md

-There are 8 case studies that I will be working on for SQL Queries..
+There are 8 case studies that I will be working on for SQL Queries.